kathicks/boris_bikes/README.md

 ### Running the tests

-* Within the root of the directory, run `$ rspec` to run the tests and see the formatted documentation in the command line
+* Within the root of the directory, run `$ rspec` to run the tests and see the results in the command line

 ### Dependencies